The-LainOS-Project/LainOS/readme.md

    3. Check your BIOS, UEFI must be ON and Secure Boot OFF.

    4. Boot the system using your USB/DVD, once you are on the user log in select Xfce on the top left button (Calamares only works in Xfce), login with ```user:liveuser and password: ``` (no password) to enter the Xfce live installation environment.

+Post installation:

+- use `sudo pacman -Sy` to update package databases, followed by `sudo pacman -Syu` to update the system

+- use `chsh -s $(which zsh)` to get the custom shell prompt theme,(reboot for changes to take effect)

+- and use `nano` open LazyVim, then Shift+U to update LazyVim once you are in ZSH.

+Thank You!

+The LainOS Team

 ## Dev roadmap
 ### LainOS Roadmap